-I’ve used YouMail for more than a year now to avoid telemarketers and scammers.
+I’ve used YouMail for more than a year in hopes of avoiding calls from telemarketers and scammers.
+If you want to know if YouMail works, read on.

 YouMail Review: Does It Stop Spam and Robocalls?

-In this article, I’ll review the pros and cons of YouMail’s basic plan and tell you whether it does what it’s supposed to do: stop spam calls.
+In this article, I’ll review the pros and cons of YouMail’s basic plan (which is free) and tell you whether it does what it’s supposed to do.

 What Is YouMail and How Does It Work?

-YouMail forwards your missed calls, including those identified as spam, to an access number, which YouMail answers.
+YouMail forwards your missed calls, including those identified as spam, to an access number, which it then answers.

 “Once we receive your missed call, we play your designated voicemail greeting and deposit the message in your inbox,” YouMail’s website says.

-Spam callers should hear an “Out of service” greeting when they dial your number, which should discourage them from calling again.
+Spam callers should hear an “out of service” greeting when they reach your number, which should discourage them from calling again.

 How Much Does YouMail Cost?

 YouMail has a basic plan that is free to use.
-The service’s other four tiers are paid packages.
-Here are the main features from each package:
+The service also offers four levels of upgrades which are paid packages.
+The upgraded plans come with everything from call transcription to the ability to add different phone numbers.
+Here are the main features of each package:

-- Growth: $24.99 a month billed annually / $29.99 billed monthly with six numbers and unlimited transcription
+- Growth: $24.99 a month billed annually / $29.99 billed monthly: Unlimited message transcription and can use the service with up to six phone numbers.

-- Small Business: $44.99 a month billed annually / $49.99 billed monthly with 15 numbers and unlimited message transcription
+- Small Business: $44.99 a month billed annually / $49.99 billed monthly: Unlimited message transcription; can use the service with up to 15 phone numbers.

 Can You Use YouMail With Your Phone?